 Common Name: Bead Plant

-Nertera granadensis is a Perennial up to 0.01 metres tall.
+Nertera granadensis is a perennial plant that can grow up to 0.01 metres tall.

 Coastal to sub-alpine damp forest, shrubland, grassland, boggy ground and herbfield, North, South, Stewart and Chatham Islands[

 Requires a light well-drained soil in semi-shade and shelter from cold winds[

 ].
 Plants are intolerant of excessive winter wet[

 A prostrate mat-forming plant that forms roots at the nodes of stems, it grows well in a rock garden in areas where frosts are light and short-lived[

 ].
 It is almost hardy in Britain, merely covering it with a pane of glass in the winter is usually ample protection[

 ].
 The fruit is a berry about 5mm in diameter with a single seed[

 Seed - sow spring in a shaded part of a cool greenhouse or cold frame[